Below is a process diary of my current studio work.

 A sensitive and intelligent relation for my screen:

-It is intelligent – once it understands that the water does not harm it, it remains open to the droplets = it learns.
+It is sensitive. in the lab it closes its flowers when subjected to new stimulus such as water droplets.
+It is intelligent.
+Once it understands that the water does not harm it, it remains open to the droplets = it learns

 April 15, 2018

 Coming along….stitch by stitch…bead by bead as Easter approaches.
 Today a friend asked me how many hours I spent beading.
 Hours….oh my…..many, many, many.
 I try to keep a regular schedule and treat my studio work as a full-time job.
 I can only spend 4-6 hours a day actually beading, and the rest of the day is spent researching, writing, and drawing.
 Each beaded fish from The Feast of the Seven Fishes, 2017, as an example, has taken three to four months, working every day.
 This project is my largest ever and I imagine it will consume all of 2018.
 The fingers suffer, that’s for sure!
 Sitting hunched over is also quite hard on the body.
 Yoga helps a lot.
 So does knowing it’s a great gift to be able to dedicate myself to this work.